CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_iscsi_boot_policy.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `auto_targetvendor_name`:(string) Auto target interface that is represented via the Initiator name or the DHCP vendor ID.
-The vendor ID can be up to 32 alphanumeric characters.
+The vendor ID can be up to 64 characters.
 * `chap`:(HashMap) - CHAP authentication parameters for iSCSI Target.
 This complex property has following sub-properties:
   + `is_password_set`:(bool)(ReadOnly) Indicates whether the value of the 'password' property has been set.